philterd/philter/docs/docs/api_and_sdks/api/filtering_api.md

 > The `curl` example commands shown on this page are written assuming Philter has been enabled for SSL and it is using a self-signed certificate.
 If launched from a cloud marketplace, SSL will be enabled automatically with a self-signed SSL certificate.
 See the [SSL/TLS ](../../settings.md) settings for more information.

 Each filter request can optionally have a `context`.
-The context is optional: when it is omitted (or sent as an empty value) the request uses no context features — token replacements are not persisted or shared across requests, and any entity-type disambiguation is limited to the single document being filtered.
+The context is optional: when it is omitted (or sent as an empty value) the request uses no context features.
+Token replacements are not persisted or shared across requests, and any entity-type disambiguation is limited to the single document being filtered.
 Contexts provide a means for logically grouping your documents during filtering.
 For example, documents pertaining to one health care provider may be submitted under the context `hospital1`, and documents pertaining to another health care provider may be submitted under the context `hospital2`.

 The context for each filter request impacts how sensitive information is replaced when found in the text.
 [Referential integrity](../../other_features/referential_integrity.md) can be enabled at either the context or document level.
 When enabled at the context level, all instances of a given piece of sensitive information will be replaced consistently by the same value.
 This allows for maintaining meaning across all documents in the context.